Frequently Asked Questions

 I am an international applicant.
 Do I need to submit TOEFL scores?

 No. The TOEFL is not required as part of the application process, although those scores can be helpful when reviewing applications of non-native speakers.
 We do not have minimum score requirements, but many of our strong applicants score above 260 on the computer-based test, above 600 on the paper-based test and above 100 on the internet-based test.

 What are some of the types of activities that most students include in their applications?

-Some of the most popular activities include school clubs, sports, music, summer programs, youth groups, community service and hobbies or passions.
+Some of the most popular activities include school clubs, sports, music, summer programs, youth groups, community service, part-time jobs, and hobbies or passions.
 You can include anything you deem relevant on the activities list if you think it will let us get to know you better.
 Keep this in mind: What makes you stand out?